 Review: This article, Michigan Tech does an excellent job of explaining the basics around SEO and how to improve search engine rankings over time.
 In order to get your website at the top of search engines, you need to have content, on-page SEO, off-page SEO, and a number of other things but it’s important to keep in mind that one of the key things that search engines are looking for is consistency.
 That’s will content and everything else.

-Follow these suggestions to improve your search engine optimization (SEO) and watch your website rise the ranks to the top of search engine results.
+Follow these suggestions to improve Google search ranking with SEO and watch your website rise the ranks to the top of search engine results.

 1. Publish Relevant Content

 Quality content is the number one driver of your search engine rankings and there is no substitute for great content.
 Quality content created specifically for your intended user increases site traffic, which improves your site’s authority and relevance.
 Fine-tune your web writing skills.

 Identify and target a keyword phrase for each page.
 Think about how your reader might search for that specific page (with phrases like “mechanical engineering in Michigan,” “best applied physics program,” or “Michigan Tech degrees”).
 Then, repeat this phrase several times throughout the page—once or twice in the opening and closing paragraphs, and two to four more times throughout the remaining content.

 Don’t forget to use bold, italics, heading tags (especially an H1), and other emphasis tags to highlight these keyword phrases—but don’t overdo it.
 You still want your language and writing style to read naturally.
 Never sacrifice good writing for SEO.
 The best pages are written for the user, not for the search engine.

 2. Update Your Content Regularly